Three strangers brought together by chance are now forever bonded by a life-changing ten minutes.

 "She was blue as blue could be.
 The bluest baby I've ever seen.
 Lifeless," said Deanna Berning, an Emergency Room nurse.
 "No signs of life whatsoever."

-Hazel is diagnosed with a rare heart condition and coded that Wednesday inside Walmart.
+Hazel is diagnosed with a rare heart condition and coded Wednesday inside Walmart.

 "I seriously thought she was dead," said Hazel's mother, Jackie Nelson.
 "I was so panicked and I mean I know CPR, but I was so panicked and she started doing CPR and before you know it, the other nurse was doing CPR."